Adding a new black box to the repository#

 3. have an isolated_function.py that implements the complex logic of your black box and registers it,

-4. have a register.py that creates and register your problem factory,
+4. have a register.py that creates your problem factory and black box,

 5. have an environment.yml that describes the environment you use,